-One thing that moms (and babies) always complain about is that it can get VERY hot under there – like a mini-inferno.
-If you live in a warm climate or are expecting a baby in the spring or summer, opt for a thinner, more breathable nursing cover.
+*One thing that moms (and babies) always complain about with nursing covers is that it can get VERY hot under there — like a mini-inferno.
+So if you live in a warm climate or are expecting a baby in the spring or summer, we suggest opting for a thinner, more breathable fabric.

 Best Nursing Covers